 2020 is not a year they want to repeat, but the lessons learned are shaping their strategies in 2021 and will continue to do so in the years ahead.

-Coping with swift and seismic change
+How digital newsroms are coping with swift and seismic change

 Journalists are used to change—it’s central to lots of the stories they research and write about every day.
 But not the overnight, transformational change delivered by COVID-19.